Alejogb1/job-board/blog-data/blurred-barcode-recognition-software.md

 id: "blurred-barcode-recognition-software"
 ---

-Okay so blurred barcode recognition you say right Yeah I've been down that rabbit hole before trust me It's not as simple as slapping a library on and calling it a day believe me I learned that the hard way back in my early days working at a shipping company We had a conveyor belt going at warp speed and the barcodes were a mess mostly due to some old printer and rough handling like I'm talking smudged faded you name it The commercially available scanners were choking on them big time That's where the real fun started for me
+blurred barcode recognition you say right Yeah I've been down that rabbit hole before trust me It's not as simple as slapping a library on and calling it a day believe me I learned that the hard way back in my early days working at a shipping company We had a conveyor belt going at warp speed and the barcodes were a mess mostly due to some old printer and rough handling like I'm talking smudged faded you name it The commercially available scanners were choking on them big time That's where the real fun started for me

 First thing I realized was that your typical barcode scanner relies on crisp edges sharp contrasts that stuff isn't there when you are dealing with a blurred barcode It’s like trying to read a bad scan that's been through a washing machine a couple of times So you can't just rely on simple thresholding and edge detection techniques you need to get a little bit fancy

-My first approach was a little naive I was all like okay let’s just do some gaussian smoothing to remove noise and enhance the edges I tried a variety of standard image processing libraries like OpenCV and Scikit Image in python It helped a bit but not nearly enough.
+My first approach was a little naive I was all like let’s just do some gaussian smoothing to remove noise and enhance the edges I tried a variety of standard image processing libraries like OpenCV and Scikit Image in python It helped a bit but not nearly enough.
 The problem was the gaussian blur also blurred the barcode edges even more that it was kind of counterproductive Here's how I tried that initial shot

 ```python
 import cv2